 Ten of the children enrolled in the program played brief selections by Beethoven, Copland, Mozart and a half-dozen other composers for more than 75 listeners.
 The event was hosted by the ladies of the town's Tuesday Club, established in 1892 and now meeting monthly.

 For Geidens Dextre, a second-grader, Kids 4 Harmony has changed his personality.

 "The program helps him a lot, he used to be so shy," said his mother, Gerdelie Jean-Louis.
 "As soon as he started playing music, he was a totally different kid."

 "I get to bond with people," said Jean-Louis' niece, Jedros Jean-Louis, when asked what playing the violin in the ensemble means to her.

 Kids 4 Harmony, a free, intensive after-school program at Morningside, is based on the well-known El Sistema approach to musical education, which was founded in Venezuela and is now spreading internationally.
 The local program was created by Pittsfield-based social service agency Berkshire Children & Families.

 "We have always tried to offer programs that offer some degree of prevention to families and kids," said Carolyn Mower Burns, who's been Berkshire Children & Families' president and CEO since 1990.
-The 125-year-old organization serves more than 3,000 Pittsfield families each year by providing early education and care, parenting and family support, foster care and adoption.

 When the recession hit hard in 2009, said Burns, she and the agency's board decided to switch from eroded public funding to private support through donations.
 Kids 4 Harmony was pinpointed as a program that would "really start to address the root causes of the issues plaguing the families we serve, the biggest being poverty," she said.